gizmore/phpgdo/DOCS/GDO7_FEATURES.md

  - Write a GDT once and have perfect sanitization and validation on any user input.
 Re-use your GDT nicely.

+ - Excellent Debugging and Error handling.
+More
+ Unit tests are needed.

  - Almost no 3rd party dependency in the core.
 Only [HTML purifier](https://github.com/ezyang/htmlpurifier) to sanitize user html input.

  - Composer still not required.
 Used for PHPUnit and DOMPDF.